 This custom made kitchen was part of a renovation to put a house back together.
-The story is so romantic ... the house had been divided & the owners bought one side of the house each.
+The story is so romantic ... the house had been divided and the owners bought one side of the house each.
 Then set about the restoration to make it whole again.

 From the bright open hallway, our handmade tulip wood double doors, stained dark to complement the existing Edwardian doors in the rest of the house, lead into the new kitchen.
 When we walked in, our photographer Julia Currie said she felt like the kitchen had always been there, which is such a lovely compliment.
-Creating a cohesive design, sympathetic to the house, with traditional features, materials, mouldings & colours is so important to us.
+Creating a cohesive design, sympathetic to the house, with traditional features, materials, mouldings and colours is so important to us.

 Traditional English cupboards

-Seating & dining with a view
+Seating and dining with a view

 Colour palettes are always important in bringing a room together.
 The cabinetry is hand-painted in two colours by Farrow & Ball.
 A soft grey, Ammonite, which is understated for a calming neutral feeling.
 With Worsted, a rich grey, a 'perfect background' colour they say 'to make clean accent colours pop.'
 Both work beautifully with the 'Cloudburst Concrete' quartz worktop.
 To provide contrast the Pewter Aga is almost black and combined with the dark table top made from polished 'Woodlands' Caesarstone quartz.
 The warm element comes from the pine floorboards which continue through the kitchen from the hall - some are original and some reclaimed, it's been done so well you can't tell which is which.